zainabbio/Youtube-Tutorials/Enrichment_Analysis/README.md

 # Youtube Lectures Details

-Here are some of the projects related to Functional Enrichment Analysis.
+Here are some of the descrption and links related to Functional Enrichment Analysis.

 | Topic Name                           | Description                                                             | Google Colab Notebook                                      | YouTube Video Link                                      |
 |--------------------------------------|-------------------------------------------------------------------------|------------------------------------------------------------|---------------------------------------------------------|